shayjin/OSUing/README.md

 # OSUing (In Progress)
-An iOS application to track your progress towards graduation for students at Ohio State!
+An iOS application to track progress towards graduation for students at Ohio State!

 ## Tools
 - Swift